0xcacti/ring/README.md

 # ring
 Implementation of ping in rust.
 Not as good as the one with graphing

 I built this to learn ICMP.
+This project will involve learning how to both construct and interpret different types of ICMP requests.
-I just want to learn the network protocols.
+I aim to have full feature parity with the default ping.